The-Marcy-Lab-School-Assignments/3-0-1-assignment-KristenSantos/README.md

 Let's also mix things up: instead of listing questions one by one, let's use "User Stories" (which are of course backed up by tests) for this final section.
 Use all the fetch and render functions we just made!

+- The page should render the basic page layout on load.
-- our page should render the status of `https://jsonplaceholder.typicode.com/users` properly
+- The page should render the status of `https://jsonplaceholder.typicode.com/users` properly
 - All 10 user buttons should be visible at the start of the page
 - Since we haven't requested any yet, no posts should be displayed
 - When we click on a user's button, it should load up 3 of their posts in the post section